 On Being a Foreigner in Japan

 Upon closing the book on the last page, my mind flitted back to a post on Gakuranman’s blog earlier this year about becoming Japanese.
-A bunch of J-vloggers (Japan-related video bloggers, for long) over on YouTube got into a lengthy and heated debate about the Japanese people’s acceptance of foreigners who have chosen to live in Japan.
+A bunch of J-vloggers on YouTube got into a lengthy and heated debate about Japanese acceptance of foreigners who have chosen to live in Japan.

 Any foreigner who’s lived in Japan for longer than a week has experienced an array of special treatment in every range of the spectrum from good to bad.
-Sometimes you encounter someone who believes so strongly that foreigners can’t learn Japanese that he’ll refuse to listen to you long enough to realize that you’re not speaking English.
-Other times, people will buy you pricey gifts or food just for the chance to practice their English on you for half an hour.
+Sometimes you encounter someone who believes so strongly that foreigners can’t learn Japanese that he won’t realize you’re not speaking English.
+Some people will buy you pricey gifts or food just for the chance to practice their English on you for half an hour.
 At all times, though, there is an invisible wall, of sorts, a distance between you and them.
-There are exceptions of course, usually among younger folk who have visited a foreign country before or would like to in the future, but for the most part, you’re never quite accepted.
+There are exceptions of course.
+Most are younger folk who have visited a foreign country before or would like to in the future.
+For the most part, though, you’re never quite accepted.

 Now, while I don’t mind that I’ll always stick out a bit in Japan, it is nice to have a better understanding of why that’s so.
 This is where Japan & America connects to the issue.

 If the authors, a linguist and an anthropologist, are correct about how the association of individuals to groups and of groups to other groups make up such an integral part of the Japanese collective psyche, then it may very well be impossible for them to forget that we are foreigners.
-Those of us who are non-Asian stick out like bright blue thumbs in such a homogeneous society that they can’t help but be constantly reminded that we’re in a separate group.
+We non-Asians stick out like bright blue thumbs in such a homogeneous society.
+One could argue they can’t help but be constantly reminded that we’re in a separate group.
 The rules of Japanese society practically require them to treat us like members of an out-group at least part of the time.

-To compound the problem, we’re part of an out-group about which everything they know is learned from movies and on TV and in other media.
+To compound the problem, we’re part of an out-group about which everything they know is learned from movies, TV, and other media.
 You all know how the media distorts things, right?
 Right.
-Well, the Japanese media does it, too.
+Well, Japanese media does it, too.
 So they’re left to categorize us as a group by what they’ve learned through the media, giving them either an idealized or criminalized view of us, full of oversimplifications and rife with misinformation either way.

 I think it’s unfortunate that so many people are bothered by how the Japanese treat foreigners.
-It makes me wonder if the people who are bothered have really tried to understand the Japanese people or if they’re just looking at it from a western perspective and expecting Japan to conform to western ideals.
-Our cultures are so different on so many basic levels that I believe trying to make the Japanese accept us using western ideals is uncool and a fruitless effort.
-If they’re unhappy with how the Japanese treat them when they live in Japan, then maybe they should consider returning to wherever they came from.
+It makes me wonder if the people who are bothered have really tried to understand the Japanese people.
+Are they just looking at it from a western perspective and expecting Japan to conform to western ideals?
+Our cultures are different on so many basic levels that I believe trying to make the Japanese accept us using western ideals is uncool and a fruitless effort.
+If they’re unhappy with how the Japanese treat them when they live in Japan, maybe they should consider returning to wherever they came from.